 Pamo Valley Winery Wine, Pasta, Music, and a Birthday Celebration

-The evening offered guests a chance to connect directly with the face behind the wine.
-Learning the story, inspiration, and craftsmanship that goes into each bottle from Pamo Valley Winery.
-Known for its approachable yet thoughtfully produced wines, Pamo Valley Winery brings a personal touch to the tasting experience, making the night as much about conversation as it is about flavor.
+Meet the Winemakers January event offered guests a chance to learn the story, inspiration, and craftsmanship that goes into each bottle of wine from Pamo Valley Winery.
+Known for its approachable yet thoughtfully produced wines, winemaker Jennifer Lane brings a personal touch to the tasting experience, making the night as much about conversation as it is about flavor.

 Food played an equally important role in the experience.
 The chef prepared winter pasta specials designed to complement the wines, including Ragu al Penne and Gamberi Squash e Pesto.
 Rich, comforting, and elevated, the dishes highlighted fresh ingredients and careful preparation, offering pairings that enhanced both the food and the wine.
 Together, they created a satisfying and seasonal menu that anchored the evening.

-Adding to the atmosphere, musician Ashley E Norton provided live entertainment throughout the evening, setting the tone with music that compliments the relaxed, welcoming setting of the resort.
-Norton’s performance added an intimate and lively element that turned the event into more than just a tasting, it was a full sensory experience.
+Adding to the atmosphere, musician Ashley E. Norton provided live entertainment throughout the evening, setting the tone with music that complimented the relaxed, welcoming setting of the resort.
+Norton’s performance provided an intimate and lively element that turned the event into a full sensory experience.

 Photos by Heather McGhee